dbacinski/Design-Patterns-In-Kotlin/README.md

 [Mediator](/src/main/kotlin/Mediator.kt)
 -------

 Mediator design pattern is used to provide a centralized communication medium between different objects in a system.
-Mediator design pattern is very helpful in an enterprise application where multiple objects are interacting with each other.
+This pattern is very helpful in an enterprise application where multiple objects are interacting with each other.
 #### Example

 ```kotlin